Justin42/dsbuild/README.md

 Key Features:

 - YAML configuration for easy review, replication, and iteration.
-- Common text processors for pruning or stripping messages.
+- Common text transformers for pruning or stripping messages.

 Current Limitations: